mehtehtrollface/RealtimeBalance/MOBAGame/readme.txt

-If you have Shoes installed (shoesrb.com) you can run the GUI version from editjson_shoes.rb instead of using the command line.
+If you have Shoes installed (shoesrb.com) you can run the GUI version from run_gui.bat instead of using the command line.

 editjson.rb commands: